-For our children with (Education, Health Care Plans) EHC plans (previously statements) of SEN, targets are agreed during the annual review process.
+For our children with (Education, Health Care Plans) EHC plans, actions are agreed during the annual review process.
 These then form the basis of targets laid out in termly Individual Education Plans (IEPs) and/or IBPs (Individual Behaviour Plans), as part of SEN Support which are monitored and reviewed.

 Core subjects Maths, Language and Literacy and Science progress and attainments are monitored through formal assessments and compared to expected levels to ensure that pupils are making progress relative to their starting point whilst aiming to close any gaps.
-Recently the DfE has issued guidance for children working below KS1 attainment in the form of P Levels (June 2017).
+All foundation subjects are assessed at the end of each unit of work and attainment and progress against the National average is carefully monitored.

 How will the school support my child?

-The new SEND code of practice 2014 aims to include EHCP which are:
+The SEND Code of Practice 2014 ( section 69 of the Children and Families Act 2014) aims to include an EHCP which is: